-Building and Estates Work - The new Eastern Divisional Headquarters and Custody at Llay became fully operational during 2018-2019 with the second part of the scheme, the Wrexham Town Centre facility becoming operational in July 2019.
-An under spend of £0.292m relates to the final cost of the Wrexham Project and delay in commencing the Pwllheli Police Station refurbishment due to IT delays for the temporary Police Station and subsequently COVID-19.
-The work was rescheduled to commence on 15 June 2020 with COVID Health and Safety regulations in place on site.

-Vehicles and Equipment - The Vehicle replacement programme progressed well in 2019-2020, and additional Vehicles were provided for growth posts, such as the Intercept Team.
-There was a delay in delivering 22 vehicles at the end of March due to COVID, these have now been delivered to the Commissioning Centre and accounts for the £0.423m of the under spend in 2020-2021.

-IT and Communications - A substantial cross cutting Digital and IT upgrade Programme was commenced in 2019-2020.
-This included implementation of personal issue lap top and body worn video equipment for Officers who previously shared equipment, national projects and other smaller upgrades and developments within the Force's infrastructure.
-The under spend of just over £2m reflects the complexity and ambitious programme set at the beginning of the year, which includes inter-relationships between the individual schemes.
-Some of the projects are nationally driven which can result in delays beyond the Forces direct control.
-Work on the programme has continued in 2020-21 with the programme remaining a key strand of delivering its response to Covid-19 and its wider strategy.
+- Building and Estates Work The largest project was the refurbishment of Pwllheli Police Station, this was delayed by 3 months due to COVID, but being reoccupied in May 2021.
+Works within the HQ building in Colwyn Bay were completed.
+The site for a new Vehicle Commissioning Centre was purchased in the final quarter of the financial year, for development in 2021-2022.
+The key variances against the original budget were driven by deferral of expenditure in relation to Holyhead Police Station, the new VCC and Caernarfon Station. - Vehicles and Equipment The vehicle replacement programme progressed well in 2020-2021, after facing considerable challenges with COVID affecting factories and deliveries, as well as the complications of Brexit on the supply chain.
+The majority of vehicles were delivered before the end of the year.
+Replacement of specific equipment was delayed but is expected to progress in 2021-2022. - IT and Communications A substantial cross-cutting Digital and IT upgrade programme was commenced in 2019-2020 and continued in 2020-2021.
+This included implementation of personal issue lap top and body worn video equipment for officers who previously shared equipment, national projects, and other smaller upgrades and developments within the Force's infrastructure.
+The under spend of just over £2m in 2019-2020 reflects the complexity of the ambitious programme set at the beginning of the year, which includes inter-relationships between the individual schemes.
 Some of the projects are nationally driven which can result in delays beyond the Force's direct control.

-- The largest element of the 2019-2020 IT programme was the provision of Officers with 2 in 1 lap-tops as part of the Connected Officer and Digital Workplace Projects.
-These were being deployed in the last quarter of 2019-2020 which assisted with COVID policing, with the projects continuing into 2020-2021. - Additional and upgraded replacement personal issue Body Worn Video cameras were purchased and deployed in 2019-2020. - The largest single project under spend was on the National Enablement Programme (NEP).
-The NEP is designed to provide policing with the tools and capabilities needed for the future (including such tools as Office365).
+Work on the programme has continued in 2020-2021 with the programme remaining a key strand of to deliver its response to COVID and its wider strategy.
+The pandemic did have an effect on the programme with resources having to be redeployed to enable around 800 additional individuals to work from home from the start of the first lockdown.
+The key variances against original budget were driven by deferral of the Mobile App and associated Mobile Phone refresh expenditure and a deferral of some expenditure in relation to the Command & Control upgrade despite good progress being made. - Some of the projects are nationally driven which can result in delays beyond the Force's direct control. - The largest element of the IT programme was to provide Officers with 2 in 1 laptops as part of the Connected Officer and Digital Workplace Projects.
+These were being deployed in the last quarter of 2019-2020 which assisted with COVID policing, with the projects continuing throughout 2020-2021 and now nearing completion. - One of the largest projects was the National Enablement Programme (NEP).
+The NEP is designed to provide policing with the tools and capabilities needed for the future (including tools such as Office365).
 Collaboration at a national policing level will be enabled allowing digital communications and mobile technology to be better utilised locally, regionally and nationally.
+The NEP is being rolled out in 2021-2022 with the infrastructure already in place.

-The delays, in part, stem from the complexity of implementing this at a national level with work continuing in 2020-2021. - The overall Digital programme was reviewed during Quarter 4 to ensure that its Strategic fit; overarching governance and programme priorities continued to match up to the organisation's needs.
-A number of smaller projects were put on hold or delayed pending the implementation of the larger projects which remain a critical work stream for the wider organisation moving into 2020-2021.
-The smaller projects will be reviewed again during 2020-2021 to further assess requirements. - During the COVID lockdown period a moratorium on ICT Changes was put in place on non COVID related IT developments.
+- A number of smaller projects were put on hold or delayed as priority was given to implementing the larger projects which were critical work streams for the wider organisation moving into 2021-2022. - During the COVID lockdown period a moratorium on ICT Changes was put in place on non COVID related IT developments which has resulted in a number of projects being carried forward into 2021-2022.